Jason-Hargrove/100-days-of-code/README.md

 # 100 Days Of Code - logs

+### Day 23: November 7, 2021

+**Today's Progress** Studied algorithms and problem solving patterns.
+Understanding the problem and exploring concrete examples.

+**Thoughts:** I should have done this long ago - would have made my life easier.

+**Link to work:** [js-algo-and-data-structures] (https://github.com/Jason-Hargrove/js-algo-and-data-structures.git)

 ### Day 22: November 6, 2021

 **Today's Progress** Analyzing the performance of arrays.